Best Time To Visit Curaçao: Seasonality, Weather & Events

 New Year’s Eve

 Planning on opening your New Year in Curaçao?
 If you are, then while there you might want to consider letting Pietermaai be the backdrop for your celebrations.
-This is a colorful and lively part of Curaçao with lots of nightlife, dining, and entertainment options.
+This is a colourful and lively part of Curaçao with lots of nightlife, dining, and entertainment options.
 All of these establishments add something special to the Pagara event and with the added live music, street shows and fireworks, Pietermaai certainly is the place to be on New Year’s Eve.

 First Sunday of the year